EpicoStudio/dynamic-year-block/readme.txt

 ⚠️ **Important**: please configure your timezone in “Settings → General → Timezone” in your WordPress dashboard, so that the year displayed by the block matches your server time and the timezone set in WordPress.

+This is a community plugin that can always be downloaded for free without any paid subscription from [the official WordPress repository](https://wordpress.org/plugins/dynamic-year-block/).

 == Installation ==